erry-az/go-init/README.md

 - Nix shell for development environment
 - Makefile for common tasks
 - Mock generation using Uber's go-mock
-- Database migrations with Goose
+- Database migrations with Atlas
 - To Be implemented: https://github.com/voi-oss/protoc-gen-event

 ## Requirements